Administrator What's New > April 2026 > Important notices

 Deprecated functionality is supported, but Informatica intends to drop support in a future release.
 Informatica requests that you transition to different functionality before the functionality is dropped.

 Informatica plans to replace session IDs used for user authentication with JSON Web Tokens (JWT).
-Starting on November 3, 2025, organization administrators have the option to switch from session-based to JWT-based authentication on the Organization page in Administrator.
-Once enabled, browser-based user interface communications seamlessly use JWT behind the scenes.
+Organization administrators have the option to use either session-based authentication or JWT-based authentication on the Settings page in Administrator.
+When JWT authentication is enabled, browser-based user interface communications seamlessly use JWT behind the scenes.

-In the October 2025 release, session-based authentication will remain the default.
-Starting in April 2026, JWT will become the default authentication method.
+In the October 2025 release, session-based authentication is the default.
+In the April 2026 release, JWT is the default authentication method.
 By October 2026, session-based authentication will no longer be available.

 Note: If your organization uses B2B Gateway, API Manager, or the REST V2 Connector, don't select the JWT option in the October 2025 release.
 The JWT option for B2B Gateway and REST V2 Connector will be available in a future release.